-- 1 (5) The criteria to be considered for selection, and the weighting of the selection criteria. - (6) Notice of any rules, ordinances, or goals established by the governmental entity, including goals for minority- and women-owned business participation and small business entities. - (7) The thirty-five percent (35%) design criteria package prepared by the design criteria design professional. - (8) Other information provided by the owner to design-builders in submitting responses to the request for proposals for the project. - (9) A statement providing that each design-builder shall submit in its request for proposal response an explanation of its project team selection, which shall consist of a list of the licensed contractor and licensed design professionals whom the design-builder proposes to use for the project's design and construction. - (10) A statement providing that each design-builder shall submit in its request for proposal a sealed envelope with all of the following: - a.
-The design-builder's price for providing the general conditions of the contract. - b.
-The design-builder's proposed fee for general construction services. - c.
-The design-builder's fee for design services. - following evaluation of the qualifications of the design-builders, the three most highly qualified design-builders shall be ranked.
+- (3) The anticipated project budget. - The project schedule.
+(4) - The criteria to be considered for selection and the weighting of the selection (5) criteria. - Notice of any rules, ordinances, or goals established by the governmental (6) entity, including goals for minority- and women-owned business participation and small business entities. - The thirty-five percent (35%) design criteria package prepared by the design (7) criteria design professional. - (8) Other information provided by the owner to design-builders in submitting responses to the request for proposals for the project. - A statement providing that each design-builder shall submit in its request for (9) proposal response an explanation of its project team selection, which shall consist of a list of the licensed contractor and licensed design professionals whom the design-builder proposes to use for the project's design and construction. - (10) A statement providing that each design-builder shall submit in its request for proposal a sealed envelope with all of the following: - The design-builder's price for providing the general conditions of the a. contract. - The design-builder's proposed fee for general construction services. b. - The design-builder's fee for design services. - (e) Following evaluation of the qualifications of the design-builders, the governmental entity shall rank the design-builders who have provided responses, grouping the top three without ordinal ranking.
 If after the solicitation for design-builders, not as many as three responses have been received from qualified design-builders, the governmental entity shall again solicit for design-builders.
 If as a result of such second solicitation, not as many as three responses are received, the governmental entity may then make its selection.
-The governmental entity shall select the winning design-builder proposal from the three most highly qualified design-builders using the information supplied to the governmental entity under subdivision (d)(10) of this section.
+From the grouping of the top three design-builders, the governmental entity shall select the design-builder who is the lowest responsive, responsible bidder based on the cumulative amount of fees provided in accordance with subdivision (d)(10) of this section and taking into consideration quality, performance, and the time specified in the proposals for the performance of the contract.
 Each design-builder shall certify to the governmental entity that each licensed design professional who is a member of the design-build team, including subconsultants, was selected based upon demonstrated competence and qualifications in the manner provided by G.S.
-143-64.31. - (f) The design-builder shall accept bids based upon the provisions of this Article from first-tier subcontractors for all construction work under this section. - (g) The design-builder shall provide a performance and payment bond to the governmental entity in accordance with the provisions of Article 3 of Chapter 44A of the General Statutes.
-The design-builder shall obtain written approval from the governmental entity prior to changing key personnel, as listed under (d)(9) of this section, after the contract has been awarded.
+143-64.31. - The design-builder shall accept bids based upon the provisions of this Article from first-tier subcontractors for all construction work under this section. - The design-builder shall provide a performance and payment bond to the governmental entity in accordance with the provisions of Article 3 of Chapter 44A of the General Statutes.
+The design-builder shall obtain written approval from the governmental entity prior to changing key personnel, as listed under subdivision (d)(9) of this section, after the contract has been awarded.